poypoyan/edhsmm/README.md

 - Generate samples
 - *and a lot more* (to be posted in [issues](https://github.com/poypoyan/edhmm/issues))

-Please report any bugs on issues. 😊
+ Found a bug?
+Suggest a feature?
+Please post on issues. 😊